2024

 Determining a healthy employee turnover rate is not confined to a standard number.
 Depending on the industry, some turnover rates are higher or lower.

 After comparing your turnover rates with similar industries, you can now tell if your rates are high or low.
-In addition to that, you can examine and tell what areas in your company are working well.
-Also, what other areas have room for improvement.

 Employee Turnover Statistics